Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240206-intro-to-formatting-and-linting/lesson.md

 In addition, formatting and linting are usually run automatically as part of a [continuous integration (CI) pipeline](https://training.arcadiascience.com/arcadia-users-group/20231104-testing-concepts/lesson/#continuous-integration).
 Briefly, this means that, for example, whenever a PR is opened on GitHub, the same formatting and linting tools that a developer would run locally are run remotely on the code in the PR.
 This ensures that the code on the `main` branch in the GitHub repo--which is the "final" version of the code that will ultimately be shared with or deployed to users--is properly formatted and passes the project's linting rules, whether or not individual developers took the time to run these tools locally.

 ### Setting up formatting and linting in a new project
 Because formatting and linting are such common tasks, it is convenient to develop "templates" that define the formatting and linting tools that should be used for all projects within an organization.
-These templates often also include GitHub Actions workflows to run formatting and linting automatically as part of a CI pipeline as we discussed above.
-We're working on developing GitHub templates for Python and R projects at Arcadia; we will have a future AUG lesson on how to use these templates to quickly start new projects with the correct formatting and linting tools already set up.
+These templates often also include GitHub Actions workflows to run formatting and linting automatically as part of a CI pipeline.
+At Arcadia, we've developed GitHub repo templates for [Python projects](https://github.com/Arcadia-Science/python-analysis-template), for [Snakemake pipelines](https://github.com/Arcadia-Science/snakemake-template), and for [R projects](https://github.com/Arcadia-Science/r-template).
+These templates should allow you to start new projects with the correct formatting and linting tools already set up.
+Later this year, we'll have an AUG lesson about how to use these templates.

 ## Beyond formatting and linting: software architecture and design patterns